-The StoryQuest Oral History Workshop is led by Michael Buckley, Starr Center Program Manager and an accomplished radio interviewer and author; Starr Center Deputy Director Dr. Patrick Nugent and Lani Seikaly of RiverArts Studio Gallery, an experienced oral historian, community activist and teacher, plus our newest oral historian, Erica Fugger, former archivist at Columbia University.
+The StoryQuest Oral History program is led by Michael Buckley, Starr Center Program Manager and an accomplished radio interviewer and author; Starr Center Deputy Director Dr. Patrick Nugent and Lani Seikaly of RiverArts Studio Gallery, an experienced oral historian, community activist and teacher, plus our newest oral historian, Erica Fugger, former archivist at Columbia University.

-If you would like to participate as an student interviewer or community interviewee or know someone else who is a veterans or can recollect their experiences of wartime on the home front in Chestertown and the surrounding area or overseas, for the WWII Homefront Project please contact Erica Fugger by email: email@example.com.
-For the Korean War and Vietnam War Project contact Michael Buckley at (410) 810-8156 or email: email@example.com.
+If you would like to participate as a student interviewer or community interviewee, or know someone else who is a veteran or can recollect their experiences of wartime on the home front in Chestertown and the surrounding area or overseas, for the WWII Homefront Project please contact Erica Fugger by email: email@example.com.
+For the Korean War and Vietnam War Project contact Michael Buckley at (410) 810-8156 or email: firstname.lastname@example.org.

 Stories of the Chester River: A Waterfront Revisited and Reimagined

-CHESTERTOWN, MD—As Chestertown reimagines the future of its 300-year-old waterfront, Washington College’s C.V.
-Starr Center for the Study of the American Experience and the Department of Anthropology hosted a public conversation about the community’s past and future possibilities.
+CHESTERTOWN, MD—As Chestertown reimagines the future of its 300-year-old waterfront, Washington College’s Starr Center for the Study of the American Experience and the Department of Anthropology hosted a public conversation about the community’s past and future possibilities.
 The event, “Stories of the Chester River: A Waterfront Revisited and Reimagined,” took place on Tuesday, April 28, 2015 in Hynson Lounge, Hodson Hall, on the college campus.
 The gathering included an update from the Mayor and what community members can hope for in a revitalized waterfront.